What Steps Are Involved in Filling a Tooth?

 - Onlays are more extensive than inlays, covering one or more cusps.
 Onlays are sometimes called partial crowns.

 Inlays and onlays are more durable and last much longer than traditional fillings -- up to 30 years.
 They can be made of tooth-colored composite resin, porcelain, or gold.
-Inlays and onlays weaken the tooth structure, but do so to a much lower extent than traditional fillings.
+An onlay can be used to protect a weakened tooth because it can cover the top chewing surface and distribute the forces around the tooth like a crown.

-Another type of inlay and onlay -- direct inlays and onlays -- follow similar processes and procedures as the indirect, but the difference is that direct inlays and onlays are made in the dental office and can be placed in one visit.
+Another type of inlay and onlay -- direct inlays and onlays -- follow similar processes and procedures as the indirect, but the direct is made in the mouth and can be placed in one visit.
 The type of inlay or onlay used depends on how much sound tooth structure remains and consideration of any cosmetic concerns.

 What's a Temporary Filling and Why Would I Need One?